 You are essentially paying for peace of mind.

+Why are there so many trust issues surrounding financial planners and the advice they give?
 Historically, many financial planner/advisors/brokers were incentivised to SELL SELL SELL!
 Unfortunately, many insurance companies today still pay their tied agents on case count (how many NEW policies you write each month).
 This is not providing financial advice.
 Now, the journey is a longer one, financial planners are incentivised to build investment books/client relationships over time.
 Ask yourself if your financial planner adds value to your life on an ongoing basis.
 This extends far beyond the tasks of simply selecting funds and insurers.
 Do you feel that you are in safe and secure hands regarding your personal goals and journey to your financial future and that of your dependents?
 If the answer is no, you deserve better.
 Open your eyes and look around.
 If the answer is yes, take a moment to sit back and acknowledge the important role your advisor plays in your life and that of your family and business, and pat yourself on the back for partnering with an independent financial planner whose interests and desires are perfectly aligned with your own.

+How often should my financial planner meet with me?
 By law, financial planners are required to meet with their clients and review their financial situation/needs annually.